demichie/PLUME-MoM-TSM/EXAMPLES/HYSPLIT_DOCKER/README.md

 To run a PLUME-MoM-TSM/HYSPLIT simulation with Docker:

 1) be sure that Docker is installed on your machine.
-To do this run docker info on a terminal screen.
-If the command is not found, please install Docker:
+To do this run `$ docker info` on a terminal screen.
+If the command is not found, please install Docker.

 2) the docker image federicapardini/plumemom_hysplit:v1 provides the codes and the python3 libraries to execute the workflow.